 Auto Title Loans

 Another option for immediate cash is an auto title loan, but borrowers will need to offer their car as collateral.
 With higher interest rates than credit cards and a short payment plan, often within 30 days, title loans that aren't repaid can be rolled over to the next month, doubling the number of fees.
 Defaulting on a title loan means that the lender can repossess your car.
 For these reasons, title loans are also considered predatory, and they have been banned in a number of states.
 You should consider them only as a last resort.

 No credit check installment loans are advertised as a loan that provides immediate cash without a credit check.
 To compensate for not being able to check the borrower's credit history, however, borrowers usually get lumped with much higher fees and interest rates than traditional bank loans.

 Although this type of loan allows borrowers to repay the loan at a fixed amount each month over an extended period, the interest rates are still high enough to make it difficult to pay back, and to ensure lenders that they will be profitable regardless of whether or not the loan is repaid.

 As installment loans have a better reputation than payday loans, however, lenders sometimes try to market these loans as installment loans, using the same predatory tactics as the payday loans.
 Experts refer to installment loans as "payday installment loans."

 Questions to Ask Before Considering a No Credit Check Loan

-- Do you need the money?
+- Consider what do you need the money for

 A no credit check loan should be your very last option.
 An emergency medical situation could be a legitimate reason to consider taking this type of loan; a vacation or purchasing new furniture is not.